Sheila McGuffie: Career

 McGuffie found it difficult to obtain employment after graduating and started her career as an apprentice in electrical contracting and house wiring, about which she later wrote an article in The Woman Engineer.
 She subsequently spent three years as a test records engineer at A.C Engineers, Rugby and then from 1936 worked as a wind tunnel scientist at the Royal Aircraft Establishment, Farnborough.

-She gained her pilot's A licence (No. 14060) while working there, on the 17 July 1936 flying a Pobjoy aircraft at Coventry Aeroplane Club.
+She gained her pilot's A licence (No. 14060) while working there, on 17 July 1936 flying a Pobjoy aircraft at Coventry Aeroplane Club.
 She was the first woman member and the tenth pupil of the Coventry Aviation Group to fly solo.
 McGuffie married Leonard Douglas Anscombe, an electrical designer and fellow pilot in the Coventry club in June 1938 at Chapel en le Frith, where her parents had settled.
 She kept flying as a member of the Civil Air Guard.

 Now known as Sheila Anscombe, she worked as a test engineer at Power Jets from 1940 to 1942 with Frank Whittle's team developing the first jet engine, and she was present at the first flight at Cranwell in May 1941.

 During the Second World War McGuffie also worked as an ambulance driver.